danfuzz/samizdat/doc/samizdat-0-lib/meta.md

 if the file's suffix corresponds to a language layer not represented in `context`.

-#### `sam1Eval(context, expressionNode) <> . | void`

-Returns the evaluation result of executing the given *Samizdat Layer 1* expression node.
-This is just like `sam0Eval`, except for the specification used to interpret the node.

-Very notably, the result of calling `sam1Tree` is valid as the `expressionNode` argument here.

-#### `sam1Tokenize(string) <> [token*]`

-*Samizdat Layer 1* tokenizer.
-This parses a string according to the *Samizdat Layer 1* tokenization rules, returning a list of tokens, per the *Samizdat Layer 1* specification.

-This function is part of the bridge between layers 0 and 1.

-#### `sam1Tree(program) <> functionNode`

-*Samizdat Layer 1* tree parser.
-This parses a program according to the *Samizdat Layer 1* parsing rules, returning a top-level function node, per the *Samizdat Layer 1* specification. `program` must be either a string or a list of tokens.
-If it is a string, then this function builds in a call to `sam1Tokenize` to first convert it to a list of tokens.

-This function is part of the bridge between layers 0 and 1.

 #### `samCommandLine(context, args*) <> . | void`

 Command-line evaluator.
 This implements standardized top-level command-line